 What is it like to live and study in Finland?

 Finland is among the best countries in the world with respect to education and many quality of life indicators.
-Both HICT partner universities (Aalto University and University of Helsinki) have a wide range of courses offered in English.
+Both HICT partner universities (Aalto University and the University of Helsinki) have a wide range of courses offered in English.
 Boasting the largest technology hub of the Nordic countries, Finland is a world leader in information technology, business, design and many other academically centred fields.

 Read more about living and studying in Finland.